Are you confused about carbs?

 There is something you can do to slow down the release of glucose from the carbohydrates into your bloodstream.
 You can ‘pair‘ carbs to make them more tolerable.

-Eating carbohydrates with protein and natural fats will slow down the release of glucose meaning you are less likely to spike blood sugar levels too high.
+Eating carbohydrates with protein and natural fats will slow down gastric emptying and the release of glucose meaning you are less likely to spike blood sugar levels too high.

 Making sure you “never eat a naked carb” means that you always add protein and natural fats e.g. a slice of Burgen soya & linseed bread toast (one of our better recommended breads) will give higher blood sugar levels if only eaten with butter.
 Add peanut butter or eggs and the protein and natural fats will slow down the absorption of glucose and will give better blood sugar levels.